-Commerson’s dolphins have unique black and white colour markings and are easy to recognise; they are nick-named panda dolphins.
-Baby Commerson’s dolphins are not black and white, they are grey all over and change colour as they get older.
+Commerson’s dolphins have unique black and white color markings and are easy to recognize; they are nick-named panda dolphins.
+Baby Commerson’s dolphins are not black and white, they are grey all over and change color as they get older.

 Commerson’s dolphins show typical dolphin curiosity towards humans and will readily approach boats to bowride and wake ride.
 They are energetic and active, often performing figure of eight swim-patterns underneath boats, spinning underwater and leaping clear of the water.
 Commerson’s dolphins also appear to enjoy surfing on waves close to shore.

 Other names: piebald dolphin, panda dolphin, tonina overa

 The Kerguelen subspecies is currently listed as Endangered in the regional IUCN Red List for French Southern Territories.

 What do Commerson’s dolphins look like?